 - Advice From Health Care Workers on How To Talk to Smokers

-According to health care workers in Los Angeles, nagging or guilting someone who smokes will not help you.
+Nagging or guilting someone who smokes will not help the situation.
 This article explains how to use concepts doctors use in dealing with smokers, and gives advice on how to personalize the message for your smoker.

 - CDC E-Cards on Smoking

 If you are too worried to speak to your smoker in person, try to bring the topic up with one of these e-cards made by the CDC.
 It may get the person thinking about their smoking, which may lead to a less stressful conversation later.

 Is Your Smoker Ready to Quit?
 Ways YOU Can Help

 If you or the smoker(s) in the household cannot quit, have a conversation about where the smoking can occur.
 Know that smoking anywhere indoors, even near a window, with the door shut, or with a fan on, can move smoke all over the house and make others sick.
 Think of it this way — if someone is cooking bacon downstairs, you can smell it, right?
 Smoke is the same way, even if you can't smell it.
 Smoke travels through walls, plumbing, electrical pathways, and ducts.

 Cars are the same way.
 Smoking with the windows down does not keep anyone fully protected from the chemicals in the smoke.
 Plus, with the wind resistance, ash can fly backward through the open window and onto passengers.